9.1.4 |

 then, only be a virtue of individual persons or a characteristic

 of their individual actions or rules.
-The term could, on this

-view, not be applied to the outcomes of a whole society which is
+The term could, on this view, not be applied to the outcomes of a whole

-not act like 'an organization under the direction of someone's
+Such a society does not act like 'an organization under the direction of

-will'.
-The main objection is that an attempt to correct the
+The main objection is that an attempt to correct the outcome of such a

-outcome of such a 'spontaneous order' would itself violate
+'spontaneous order' would itself violate justice, because people would have

-property, even tho it was not illicitly acquired.
+to surrender part of their property, even if not illicitly acquired.

 This objection, however, is obscure and juggles with the

 different spheres of property again.
-Firstly, if we adopt the

-distinction between organization and spontaneous order --and
+Firstly, if we adopt the distinction between organization and

-property distribution.
-If it succeeds, the outcome, that is, a
+If it succeeds, the outcome, that is, a just or less unjust distribution of

-an efficient 'organization'; if it does not succeed, this is
+property, is the result of an efficient 'organization'; if it does not

-manageable outcome of a 'society'.
-Secondly, if surrendering
+the manageable outcome of a 'society'.

-part of one's property and acquisition which is not illicit
+Secondly, if surrendering part of one's property and acquisition

-refer to legal property, there is nothing 'spontaneous' about
+which is not illicit refer to legal property, there is nothing

-property is, not only at this moment but also at the next one
+person's property is, not only at this moment but also at the next one

 (and, unfortunately, it may be less then).
 Provided that